aaronmsimon/unity-kings-of-the-beach/README.md

 #### AI
 - don't chase ball when won't be hit over net [need to come up with better possession logic - serves, hit 3 times]
 - AI Serve to location with random speed based on skill, chance to also go out
-- spike dir based on tactic
+- spike dir based on tactic (needs to be in Athlete for player, too)
 - if both of us contact same ball (first hit), last contact will override, but count increases so will hit across
 - Add AI thought process - what it's doing and why it's deciding on location.
 Toggle this on/off
+- Change Pass Accuracy skill to 1-10 (for consistency with other skills) and then adjust the pass calc to divide by 10 (to ensure between 0-1)

 #### Ball
 - Ball outside court width as crossing net